Explore Suki's current projects of focus below....

 dance2degrees is an international moment of dance designed to bring awareness to the existential issue of climate change, and to give global citizens ideas for action.

-Dancers in New York City disrupt business as usual in well-traveled spaces this Earth Day, April 22, 2018.
-Surprising and delighting passers-by, sharing globally on social media, dance2degrees directs viewers to a clearing house of information about what YOU can do to combat climate change.
+Dancers in New York City and Fort Worth, Texas disrupted business as usual in well-traveled spaces over the last few Earth Days, April 22 annually Surprising and delighting passers-by, sharing globally on social media, dance2degrees directs viewers to a clearing house of information about what YOU can do to combat climate change.
 Climate justice is social justice.

 Our plan is to Our organize dance2degrees